judyheflin/fluff-flowers/README.md

 ***

-“Stick to it; don't let fluff and flowers and verbosity creep in.When you catch an adjective, kill it.”
+“Stick to it; don't let fluff and flowers and verbosity creep in.
+When you catch an adjective, kill it.”
 ~ Mark Twain, SLC to David Watt Bowser

 “I believe the road to hell is paved with adverbs, and I will shout it from the rooftops.”